Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ## Usage

-> [!NOTE]
-> If you are new to Nextflow, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-Make sure to test your setup before running the workflow on actual data.
+For more detailed usage instructions, including additional examples and configuration options, see **[Complete Usage Guide](docs/usage.md)** which contains detailed command-line examples, instructions, and advanced configurations.

-First, prepare your metadata files and data directory structure, e.g:
+First, prepare your data and metadata files into a data directory structure, e.g:

 ```
 input/